Dialogical Companion

 Longer term, neural networks or sequence-aware models could make this richer by noticing patterns across time rather than single turns: loops, changes in coherence, persistent blame themes, or signs that the person is moving from dysregulation toward reflective capacity.

 Even then, the purpose stays the same.
 These models are not there to diagnose the user.
-They are there to improve timing: when to slow down, when to escalate, and when it may be safe and useful to invite reflection.
+They are there to improve timing: when to slow down, when to signpost external help, and when it may be safe and useful to invite reflection.

-Rather than a single safe response, the system shifts between modes.
-Mode changes are explained to the user for transparency and trust, and the user can always choose to pause.
+Rather than a single response, the system shifts between stances.
+Stance changes are explained to the user for transparency and trust, and the user can always choose to pause.

 ContainmentElevated arousalGrounding, reduced pace, reduced cognitive load.